-By sticking with our process, we were able to assess the name options for Silver Wheaton in an unbiased manner and help their management team see virtues in each of the potential names being considered.
+By sticking with our process, we were able to assess the many name options for Silver Wheaton in an unbiased manner and help their management team see virtues in each potential name being considered.

 But let’s take one step backwards.